z3tt/advanced-ggplot2-pearson/README.md

 ### Fonts

 We are using a non-default fonts in this session.
-If you want to run all code "as it is", please install thethe following typefaces which are available for free.
+If you want to run all code "as it is", please install the following typefaces which are available for free:

+- Roboto Condensed
+- Open Sans
+- Hepta Slab

 You find the files in the ./fonts folder.
 Install them by double-clicking.

 If you don't want to or can't install the fonts, it is still possible to run the code.
 Just make sure to replace the font families in the code with one that is installed on your system--or remove the respective rows (more information during the session).